-As part of our engagement procedures, we require suppliers of personnel to complete a "Labour Questionnaire" covering their own recruitment and employment practices, for example with regard to the payment of overtime and the availability of grievance mechanisms.
+To get a better understanding of who we might work with, we require suppliers of personnel to explain their own recruitment and employment practices via a bespoke questionnaire.
+This covers, for example, whether their workers pay fees as part of their recruitment process, the payment of sick leave or overtime and the availability of grievance mechanisms.
 We evaluate their responses carefully, drawing on the expertise of our own regional and subject matter specialists where needed.
+We periodically organise internal meetings to raise awareness of this vetting tool and give employees an opportunity to ask questions and provide feedback on the process.
+These are valuable sessions and we invite managers from across the business to share their experience.

 Once selected, we require suppliers to commit to contractual obligations to comply with all applicable anti-slavery and human trafficking laws and our own Code of Ethics.
 Our contracts also include the right for Control Risks to audit and to terminate the relationship if the supplier is in breach of those obligations.
+In the coming year we will review our communications with suppliers to ensure that they are absolutely clear on the ethical commitments that we expect, including with regard to labour practices.